hamzakat/ingest.sh/README.md

 While these tools are excellent, they require installing packages which isn't straightforward in air-gapped work environments!
 So, I just wanted something more portable that doesn't require installing packages or dependencies.
 Just a simple shell script that works anywhere you have a terminal (bash or PowerShell).

-## Features

-- **Zero dependencies**: Just a shell script that works out of the box
-- **Cross-platform**: Available for both Unix/Linux (bash) and Windows (PowerShell)
-- **Smart filtering**: Automatically excludes binary files, large files, and common non-source directories
-- **Configurable options**: Include/exclude patterns, maximum file size, debug output
-- **Jupyter notebook support**: Converts .ipynb files to readable markdown format (`jq` or `jupyter nbconvert` are required, otherwise you will get raw ouptputs)
-- **Encoding handling**: Properly handles files with different character encodings
-- **Output flexibility**: Can output to file or stdout for piping to other tools

 ## Quick Start